matiasvarela/minesweeper-API/README.md

 ```

 ### Mark a cell with a flag
 Mark a cell with a flag.
-When a cell has been marked with a flag then it cannot be revealed.
+A cell marked by flag means that that particular cell cannot be revealed unless it is unmarked.

 ```http
 PUT /games/:id/mark